simonmichael/hledger_site/src/index.md

 *I've been using hledger for managing my personal finances for a few years now, and I'm really happy with it! --guivho*

 *hledger focuses on testing and correctness alongside comprehensive documentation, giving me a much better picture of its capabilities.
 I dove in and spent a week entering a year and a half of data, which was enough to convince me. hledger is truly an amazing tool.
 I can’t count how many times I’ve thought wouldn’t it be nice if… only to realize it can already do that ...
-The attention to detail is marvelous. --Shiv J.M.*
+The attention to detail is marvelous. --Shiv J. M.*

 </div>
 </div>